What are 'hybrid energy systems'?

-Configurations could include: renewable or non-renewable energy sources, electrical and chemical energy storage and generation via storage and fuel cells.
+Configurations might include: renewable or non-renewable energy sources, electrical and chemical energy storage and generation via storage and fuel cells.

-In CHES we will act as a trusted advisor for industry for safe adoption of new hybrid energy technologies.
-We can test and certify energy storage batteries, electrolysers for hydrogen generation and fuel cells to national and international standards.
-We can also develop hybrid energy systems under renewable energy and end-use load profiles, and showcase CSIRO-developed technologies that may be of interest to industry partners.
+CSIRO, through CHES, is a trusted advisor for industry for the safe adoption of new hybrid energy technologies.
+We test and certify energy storage batteries, electrolysers for hydrogen generation and fuel cells, to national and international standards.
+We develop hybrid energy systems under renewable energy and end-use load profiles, and showcase CSIRO-developed technologies that may be of interest to industry partners.

-CHES is an ideal test environment to investigate cost, efficiency and emissions related challenges and opportunities relating to integration of renewable energies.
-We can also provide education and advice to industry to aid decision making and partner with industry on future transport infrastructure.
+CHES is an ideal test environment to investigate cost, efficiency and emissions-related challenges and opportunities in the integration of renewable energies.
+We also provide education and advice to industry to aid decision making, and partner with industry on the development of future transport infrastructure.

 A growing market

 Hybrid energy systems can deliver improvements in energy performance, efficiency and reliability, and they can be more flexible to align with the needs of the user.

-There is a growing international market for hybrid energy systems, especially with growing investment in energy storage and with renewables now making a significant contribution to the energy mix.
+There is a growing international market for hybrid energy systems, especially with investment in energy storage and with renewables making a significant contribution to the energy mix.

-- do rapid prototyping of hybrid energy systems in a range of different configurations
+- do rapid prototyping of hybrid energy systems in different configurations

 - perform environmental testing of battery storage under a range of conditions